'Rescind the Doctrine' protest greets pope in Canada

-Right before Mass began, protesters displayed a banner at the altar of the National Shrine of Sainte-Anne-de-Beaupré that read: “Rescind the Doctrine” in bright red and black letters.
-Security officers escorted the protesters away and the Mass proceeded without incident, though the banner was later draped outside the basilica.
+Right before Mass began, two Indigenous women unfurled a banner at the altar of the National Shrine of Sainte-Anne-de-Beaupré that read: “Rescind the Doctrine” in bright red and black letters.
+The protesters were escorted away and the Mass proceeded without incident, though the women later marched the banner out of the basilica and draped it on the railing.

 Murray Sinclair, the First Nations chairman of Canada’s Truth and Reconciliation Commission, cited the doctrine in a statement this week welcoming Francis’ apology but calling on him to take responsibility for the full role of the church in the Canadian residential school system.

-And Francis during the trip has reasserted repeatedly those rights and rejected the policies of assimilation that drove the residential school system, without referring though to his predecessors’ previous decrees legitimizing colonialism.
-But the issue remains a sore spot for Indigenous peoples who are seeking a current repudiation as part of the Holy See’s atonement for the role of Catholic religious orders in the residential school abuses.

-Both the Vatican and Canadian trip organizers have confirmed that a new statement is being prepared, though it is not expected to be released during Francis’ visit.
+But both the Vatican and Canadian trip organizers have confirmed that a new statement is being prepared to address demands for a current, formal repudiation, though it is not expected to be released during Francis’ visit.

 “The Vatican has clarified that the papal bulls associated with the Doctrine of Discovery have no legal or moral authority in the Church,” Neil MacCarthy, in charge of communications for the papal visit, told The Associated Press in an email.
 “However, we understand the desire to name these texts, acknowledge their impact and renounce the concepts associated with them.”

-Asked about the protest, MacCarthy said: "We recognize that there are very passionate feelings about a number of issues including the Doctrine of Discovery.
+Asked about the protest Thursday, MacCarthy said: "We recognize that there are very passionate feelings about a number of issues including the Doctrine of Discovery.
 The brief peaceful protest did not disrupt the service and the group had a chance to express their concerns.”

+The service itself incorporated many Indigenous elements and peoples, including an emotional moment when a woman in Native dress wept in front of Francis as she brought him the offertory gifts.
+Francis didn’t mention the doctrine issue in his homily, which spoke in general terms about reconciliation and the need for hope.

+The Vatican clearly anticipated that the issue would arise during the trip.
+In an essay in the current issue of the Vatican-vetted Jesuit journal La Civilta Cattolica, the Rev. Federico Lombardi acknowledged that the issue remains an important one for Indigenous peoples, but stressed that the Holy See’s position in repudiating the discovery doctrine is clear.

 Winfield reported from Quebec City.